lordleycester/amplop/README.md

 Amplop is a small, personal YNAB-style budgeting app built around envelope budgeting.
 The name comes from the Indonesian word for envelope: put money into jobs, track what leaves each envelope, and keep the month honest.

-This app was originally built for my own finances with help from Gemini/AI Studio.
+This app was originally built for my own finances with help from Claude Cowork and Gemini/AI Studio.
 It is tuned for Indonesian rupiah, mobile use, and the way I think about monthly budgeting.

 ## What It Does